MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 	_Opening a connection to the container service_

 1. An SSH window will open and prompt you to log in.
 Enter the user name ("dockeruser") that you specified in Exercise 2, Step 2.
 Then press the **Enter** key.
-If you successfully connected, you'll see a screen that looks like the one below.
+Once connected, you'll see a screen that resembles the one below.

 	> Observe that you didn't have to enter a password.
 That's because the connection was authenticated using the public/private key pair you generated in Exercise 1.
 Key pairs tend to be much more secure than passwords because they are cryptographically strong.